top of page

 Plasticizing agents alter the inflammatory response of RAW 264.7 cells.
 A 24 hr exposure to dibutyl phthalate (DBP) alone and especially in comjunction with BPA prior to challenge with the toll-like receptor ligand LPS significantly reduces the secretion of the pro-inflammatory cytokines IL-6 and TNF-alpha.
 Values are mean (+/- SEM) level of IL-6 and TNF-alpha present in the cell culture media at 8 - 48 hours after LPS exposure.
 Asterisks indicate a significant different relative to untreated controls.
 TLRs are important mediators of innate immune function in vertebrates.
 Future work will determine whether this is a TLR-4 specific effect or whether it involves other TLR-mediated signaling pathways using additional TLR agonists.

 Dibutyl phthalate (DBP) induces mortality in the mouse macrophage cell line RAW 264.7 in a dose dependent manner regardless of the duration of exposure.
-Different letters indicate statistical significance.
 Open bars indicates cell viability after 12 hours of exposure; closed bars indicate viability after a 24 hour exposure (n = 5).
 Cell viability was determined using the exclusionary dye Trypan Blue.
 Values are the mean (+/- SEM) proportion of dead cells for each of the treatment*time combinations.
 The mechanism of cell death remains unknown (e.g. apoptosis, necrosis, necroptosis).

 A small pilot study suggested that the most popular commercially available vaping solution causes cell death in NIH-3T3 cells in a dose dependent manner as indicated by the level of lactate dehydrogenase (LDH) activity in the media due to cell lysis.
 Vaping solution at the indicated dose (in mM) was added directly to the media and sampled at 24, 72 or 120 hours after the initial exposure.
 The values presented are from a single experiment.